micheman/HW_6_Python_APIs/README.md

 # HW_6_Python_APIs
-This HW uses weather API's to prove surface temperatures get warmer as one gets closer to the equator
+This SMU homework exercise uses Python to drive weather API's.
+The code uses real data to demonstrate objectively what is intuitive: that surface temperatures get warmer as one gets closer to the equator.